Skip to content

 • control-plane projections

-That separation is the main design center of the project and the reason it maps well to long-running systems that need debugging and operational visibility.
+That separation is the main design center of the project and the reason it maps well to long-running systems that need debugging, operator visibility, and a path toward self-improving runtime behavior.